 - P2P cross-border money transfer apps.
 Peer-to-peer international money transfer apps make remittances less costly.
 Once deemed insecure, they are possible now via a mobile app due to smart technologies.
 This is a promising new market.

 So if you still visit your local bank to send money to a friend or pay a bill, consider this: technology within the app allows to do that without leaving home, and from a variety of sources too – bank account, credit card, or via a non-bank agent acting as an escrow.

 It takes all sorts to make a peer-to-peer money transfer world

 Peer-to-peer payment solutions vary by character (airtime transfer & top-ups, money transfers & payments, merchandise & coupons, travel & ticketing), field of application (retail, travel & hospitality, transportation & logistics, energy & utilities, etc.), location (domestic, cross-border), and business model (bank-centric, standalone financial services, social media-centric, mobile OS/device-centric).
-For example, you might be surprised to learn that the top players on the market that you’ve known for years operate by fairly different business models.
+A winning business model is crucial in money transfer app development.
+And top players on the market operate by fairly different business models.
 Let’s have a closer look.

 Four business models of P2P payment applications

 Companies researching how to create a mobile peer-to-peer payment app will discover the four types of solutions: